 DCV on Windows in EC2

-- one from the list at NICE DCV AMIs from NICE
+- An AMI from the list at NICE DCV AMIs created by NI SP

-Select the AMI which supports g4 graphics instances in case you want GPU support:
+Select the AMI which supports e.g. a g4 graphics instances in case you want GPU support:

-This instance should run well on g4, g3 or g2 instances as well.
+This instance should run well on g5 (partially), g4 or g3 instances.

 Then click on “Subscribe” which shows the forecasted instance cost which is in this case only the instance cost itself (DCV is free on AWS).
 Then “Continue to Configuration”: